charlesbrandt/public/inkscape/inkscape.md

 Decide on a default template when Inkscape opens...

-TODO: This is not the best one.
-Something 11x8.5 would be better.
-Does this also affect default zoom levels?

-    # there may be newer versions available
-    # update frequently
+It's also possible to make a link to the template:

+    cd ~/.config/inkscape/templates/
+    rm default.svg
+    ln -s /c/public/templates/svg/inches/11x8.5/2x2-wide.svg default.svg

+Or you can manually copy in a static version.
+(There may be newer versions available, so be sure to update frequently.)

     cd /c/public/templates/svg/inches/11x8.5/
-    cp 2x2-wide- tab ~/.config/inkscape/templates/default.svg
+    cp 2x2-wide.svg ~/.config/inkscape/templates/default.svg

 Just start with a blank document, change the canvas size to whatever you want, and then save the document as templates/default.svg in your Inkscape config directory (~/.config/inkscape on Linux).
 Then restart Inkscape, and it should open with whatever document you just saved as the default template.